Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Estimates for the Ricci Coefficients

 Then there exists $\epsilon_0=\epsilon_0(\mathcal R, \tilde{\mathcal O}_{3,2}, \mathcal O_{2,2},\Delta_0)$ such that whenever $\epsilon\leq \epsilon_0$,

 In particular, this estimate is independent of $\Delta_0$. \end{proposition} \begin{proof} $\etab$ satisfies a $\nabla_3$ equation.
-Integrating in the $u$ direction does not give a small constant as in integrating in the $\ub$ direction.
+As remarked above, integrating in the $u$ direction does not give a small constant as in integrating in the $\ub$ direction.
 We therefore need to exploit the structure of the equation.
 We have, schematically

 We notice that the quadratic term $\etab^2$ does not appear.
 Moreover, $\trch$, $\chih$ and $\omega$ do not enter the equation.
 In other words, all Ricci coefficients except $\etab$ in this equation have been estimated in the previous propositions by $C(\mathcal O_0)$.
 We now bound each of the terms.
-Firstly, the term with curvature can be controlled using H\"older's inequality and Sobolev embedding in Proposition \ref{Linfty} by $\mathcal R(S)$:
+Firstly, the term with curvature can be controlled using H\"older's inequality and the Sobolev embedding theorem in Proposition \ref{Linfty} by $\mathcal R(S)$:

+Here, and below, we will simplify the notation by absorbing powers of $I$ into the constant $C$.
+We therefore simply write

 Then, we estimate the terms quadratic in the Ricci coefficients, which do not involve $\etab$: